Sino-Indian border dispute: Since 1947

 Upon independence in 1947, the government of India fixed its official boundary in the west, which included the Aksai Chin, in a manner that resembled the Ardagh–Johnson Line.
 India's basis for defining the border was "chiefly by long usage and custom".
 Unlike the Johnson line, India did not claim the northern areas near Shahidulla and Khotan.
-From the Karakoram Pass (which is not under dispute), the Indian claim line extends northeast of the Karakoram Mountains north of the salt flats of the Aksai Chin, to set a boundary at the Kunlun Mountains, and incorporating part of the Karakash River and Yarkand River watersheds.
+From the Karakoram Pass (which is not under dispute), the Indian claim line extends northeast of the Karakoram Mountains north of the salt flats of the Aksai Chin, to set a boundary at the Kunlun Mountains, and incorporates part of the Karakash River and Yarkand River watersheds.
 From there, it runs east along the Kunlun Mountains, before turning southwest through the Aksai Chin salt flats, through the Karakoram Mountains, and then to Pangong Lake.

-On 1 July 1954 Prime Minister Nehru wrote a memo directing that the maps of India be revised to show definite boundaries on all frontiers.
+On 1 July 1954, Prime Minister Nehru wrote a memo directing that the maps of India be revised to show definite boundaries on all frontiers.
 Up to this point, the boundary in the Aksai Chin sector, based on the Johnson Line, had been described as "undemarcated".

 Trans-Karakoram Tract

 The Johnson Line is not used west of the Karakoram Pass, where China adjoins Pakistan-administered Gilgit–Baltistan.
 On 13 October 1962, China and Pakistan began negotiations over the boundary west of the Karakoram Pass.
-In 1963, the two countries settled their boundaries largely on the basis of the Macartney–MacDonald Line, which left the Trans Karakoram Tract approximately 5,180 km2 to 5,300 km2 in China, although the agreement provided for renegotiation in the event of a settlement of the Kashmir conflict.
+In 1963, the two countries settled their boundaries largely based on the Macartney–MacDonald Line, which left the Trans Karakoram Tract approximately 5,180 km2 to 5,300 km2 in China, although the agreement provided for renegotiation in the event of a settlement of the Kashmir conflict.
 India does not recognise that Pakistan and China have a common border, and claims the tract as part of the domains of the pre-1947 state of Kashmir and Jammu.
 However, India's claim line in that area does not extend as far north of the Karakoram Mountains as the Johnson Line.
-China and India still have disputes on these borders.
+China and India still have disputes over these borders.